Here, kitty: Bidens welcome cat named Willow to White House

-WASHINGTON — President Joe Biden and first lady Jill Biden have finally added the long-promised cat to their pet family.
+WASHINGTON – For the first time in more than a dozen years, a cat is living at the White House.

-Her name is Willow, and she’s a 2-year-old, green-eyed, gray and white farm cat from Pennsylvania.
+Her name is Willow, and she’s a 2-year-old, green-eyed, gray-and-white farm cat from Pennsylvania, who caught the eye of first lady Jill Biden out on the campaign trail.

 “Willow is settling into the White House with her favorite toys, treats, and plenty of room to smell and explore,” said Michael LaRosa, the first lady’s spokesperson.

-Jill Biden had said after Joe Biden was elected in November 2020 that they would bring a kitty to the White House, but her arrival had been delayed.
-Last month, the White House said the cat would come in January.
+Jill Biden had said after her husband, Joe Biden, was elected in November 2020 that they would bring a kitty to the White House, but months passed without a sighting or word of when she would arrive.
+Finally, the White House said the cat would come in January.

-The first lady named Willow after her hometown of Willow Grove, Pennsylvania.
+Willow is named after the first lady’s hometown of Willow Grove, Pennsylvania.

-The short-haired tabby made quite an impression on Jill Biden after jumping up on stage and interrupting her remarks during a 2020 campaign stop in Pennsylvania, LaRosa said.
+The short-haired tabby made quite an impression on Jill Biden after she jumped up on stage and interrupted her remarks during a 2020 campaign stop in Pennsylvania, LaRosa said.

-The White House hasn’t had a feline resident since India, President George W. Bush’s cat.
+The White House has been without a feline resident since India, President George W. Bush’s cat, who died at the mansion in January 2009, just before the end of his term.
+Before that, President Bill Clinton had his cat, Socks, at the White House, too.

+Stacy Cordery, who teaches history and leadership at Dickinson State University, said welcoming a pet is always a happy time for any family, and that dog and cat ownership could help boost the Bidens’ public appeal at a time of political trouble for the president.

+Cordery, who has written books about President Theodore Roosevelt and his family, noted the contrast between Biden and his immediate predecessor, Donald Trump, who did not have a pet at the White House during his presidency.

 Willow joins Commander, a German shepherd puppy Joe Biden introduced in December as a birthday gift from the president’s brother James Biden and his wife, Sara.